govflow/govflow/README.md

 ## Manual messaging to verify the backends

-`make send-email` and `make send-sms` can be used to send test messages.
+`make send-email`, `make send-sms`, and `make send-dispatch` can be used to send test messages.
 You will need to set `TEST_TO_EMAIL` and `TEST_TO_PHONE` environment variables to receive these messages.
-All credentials will need to be properly set for these manual tests to work.
+All credentials will need to be properly set for these manual tests to work. `make send-dispatch` sets `COMMUNICATIONS_TO_CONSOLE` to undefined to force usage of the backend provider, and, it uses the higher-level `dispatchMessage` function that us used by the dispatch handler in the app, rather than the low-level `sendSms` and `sendEmail` functions.

 ## Messages to console